 Cash and cash equivalents comprise short term deposits with banks and bank and cash balances.
-Deposits are included when they have a maturity of three months or less from the date of integration or acquisition.
+Deposits are included when they have a maturity of three months when invested.

 g) Impairment of Assets

 Management perform an annual assessment of financial assets for any indicators of impairment.
 Any impairment losses are recognised in "Other Financial Expenses" in the Statement of Revenue and Expense.